xO-3670/Tablet-Visualizer/README.md

 - Converts mouse/stylus movements into a visual representation on a customizable tablet image.

-- You can change the default tablet and cursor image to any image in the `Settings.json` file
+- You can change the default tablet and cursor image in the `Settings.json` file

 - Modify cursor size, skin, and behavior (trail density, lifetime) in `Settings.json`
 ## Screenshots